 Sports Medicine Courses and Classes

 Sports medicine courses may be found in athletic trainer and sports medicine undergraduate and graduate degree programs offered at community colleges and universities.
-In most cases, students are required to fulfill prerequisites in chemistry and anatomy before taking sports medicine classes.
-Both bachelor's and master's degree programs in this field include clinical experiences.
-Some states require certification or licensure, and candidates may need to complete individual continuing education courses to renew their credential.
+In most cases, students are required to fulfill prerequisites in kinesiology and biological science before taking sports medicine classes.
+Both bachelor's and master's degree programs in this field include clinical experiences and most states require certification or licensure.

 List of Courses